hhvm/user-documentation/guides/hack/05-functions/20-inout-parameters.md

   assigned the `null` value.
 - Inout annotations on a parameter within a class hierarchy must be consistent.
-Any derived class that overrides that method must declare the same (invariant) type for its corresponding parameter -- unlike non-inout parameters, a supertype is not allowed (i.e., inout parameters are not contravariant).
+Any derived class that overrides that method must declare the same (invariant) type for its corresponding parameter&mdash;unlike non-inout parameters, a supertype is not allowed (i.e., inout parameters are not contravariant).
 - A function cannot take both inout parameters and parameters by reference (see